ServerlessLLM/ServerlessLLM/docs/stable/serve/storage_aware_scheduling.md

 # Storage Aware Scheduling

 ## Pre-requisites
-To enable storage aware model loading scheduling, a hardward configuration file is required.
+To enable storage aware model loading scheduling, a hardware configuration file is required.
 For example, the following is a sample configuration file for two serverls:
 ```bash
 echo '{